finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 api_instance = lusid.TransactionPortfoliosApi(lusid.ApiClient(configuration))
 scope = 'scope_example' # str | The scope of the transaction portfolio.
 code = 'code_example' # str | The code of the transaction portfolio.
-Together with the scope this uniquely identifies              the transaction portfolio. transaction_id = 'transaction_id_example' # str | The unique id of the transaction to upsert properties against. transaction_properties = {'key': lusid.PerpetualPropertyValue()} # dict(str, PerpetualPropertyValue) | The properties with their associated values to upsert onto the              transaction.
+Together with the scope this uniquely identifies              the transaction portfolio. transaction_id = 'transaction_id_example' # str | The unique id of the transaction to update or insert properties against. transaction_properties = {'key': lusid.PerpetualPropertyValue()} # dict(str, PerpetualPropertyValue) | The properties with their associated values to update or insert onto the              transaction.

 try:
     # [EARLY ACCESS] Add transaction property